Eulalia Kadmina: Kiev

-Kharkov

-In 1881, Kadmina passionately falls in love with an officer.
-A romance is breaking out.
-Her chosen one, who came from an impoverished noble family, soon decides to marry and looks for an advantageous party.
-Trying to escape from mental anguish, Kadminа plunges headlong into work.

-On 4 November 1881 the Kharkov Theatre put on a play by Alexander Ostrovsky Vasilisa Melentyeva.
-The actress, as always, plays passionately.
-The atmosphere in the hall is heated to the limit.
-And suddenly among the spectators Kadmina sees her former lover with the bride.

-Kadmina is furious, the revenge plan is immediately born in her head.
-During the interval Kadmina found matches in the latrine, broke off the phosphorus heads, filled them with tea and drank this mixture.

 Memory

 The actress's suicide on stage caused a whole wave of responses in Russian literature.
 Under the influence of the tragic fate of Eulalia Kadmina, Ivan Turgenev's novel After Death (Klara Milich), Alexander Kuprin's The Last Debut, Nikolai Leskov's Theatrical Character, Aleksey Suvorin's plays Tatiana Repina and its continuation under the same Anton Chekhov's name, Solovtsov-Fedorov's play Eulalia Radmina.

 She was buried in the 1st city cemetery in Kharkov.
 In 1972, due to liquidation of Kharkov's 1st city cemetery, because the cemetery became totally neglected and very squalid, her remains were reburied in the 13th city cemetery in Kharkov which remains to this day.
 On the grave there is a modest half-ruined monument with a short inscription: "Eulalia Pavlovna Kadmina was a famous actress".